Skip over main navigation

 Specialist advice and support

-Specialist advice and support from the IPA’s professional team on workplace issues including effective employee voice, workplace partnership and employee engagement.
+Specialist advice and support from the IPA’s professional team on workplace issues including effective employee voice, employment relations and employee engagement.

 Research and information

 Bespoke research projects can be undertaken at reduced costs for member organisations.
-Topics can include employment relations and partnership in the workplace; employee engagement; voice and participation; inclusion and diversity; management of change, for example.
+Topics can include employment relations; employee engagement; voice and participation; inclusion and diversity; management of change, for example.

 Access to the IPA programme of workshops, conferences and briefings